-If your baby has a risk factor, an ultrasound scan is performed at the Pauline Gandel Imaging Centre (on Level one) at six to eight weeks of age.
-If your baby was premature, the scan will be performed when your baby is six to eight weeks after their due date.
-The scan will determine how the hips have formed, and whether they are stable.
+If your baby has a risk factor for DDH, an ultrasound scan is performed.
+This is done at the Pauline Gandel Imaging Centre (on Level One) at eight to ten weeks of age.
+If your baby was born before their due date (40 weeks of pregnancy), the scan will be performed eight to ten weeks after their due date.
+For example, a baby born at 37 weeks will have their scan between 11-13 weeks of age.
+The scan will show us how the hips have formed, and whether they are stable.